vippsas/vipps-ecom-api/v1-deprecation.md

   is [well documented](https://github.com/vippsas/vipps-ecom-api), with an extensive guide, Swagger specification, Postman collection, integration checklist and a migration guide.
-* Integrations using the eCom v1 API will stop working on June 1 2020.
+* Integrations using the eCom v1 API will stop working on September 1 2020.

 The main benefits of the eCom v2 API: